-Note about Cremation: While there is a preference for traditional burial, the Church has permitted cremation for over 40 years.
-The Church teaches that the cremated remains should be kept together (not scattered or divided) to respect the body as the temple of the Holy Spirit and buried in the grounds of a Catholic cemetery.
+Note about Cremation: While there is a preference for traditional burial, the Church has permitted cremation since the 1960s.
+The Church teaches that the cremated remains should be kept together (not scattered or divided) to respect the body as the temple of the Holy Spirit as well as to express our faith in the resurrection of the dead on the last day.
+Cremated remains should be interred.